Hawaii Food Guide

 Manapua

-Manapua is a delicious pork-filled bun.
-It’s a near relative to the Chinese bao or steamed pork bun.
+Manapua is a delicious filled bun, its name comes from the Hawaiian phrase mea ʻono puaʻa, meaning “delicious pork thing,” though today’s versions come in many flavors.
+It’s a direct descendant of the Chinese bao or steamed pork bun.
 The Hawaiian edition is a much larger portion, but the delightful sweet pork filling and steamed bun haven’t changed much since they came over with Cantonese immigrants in the 19th century.
 The Hawaiian Islands’ local take on traditional bao can either be baked or steamed.
-Manapua is available at most of Hawaii’s Chinese restaurants.
+Manapua is available at dedicated manapua shops, bakeries, convenience stores, and grocery stores throughout Hawaii.
+Iconic spots include Chun Wah Kam, Royal Kitchen, and Char Hung Sut.
 It comes in various flavors, including traditional Char Siu, Kalua Pork, Curry Chicken, Portuguese Sausage, and Vegetarian.
 There are even sweet Manapua flavors, including the must-try Black Sugar, Coconut, or Okinawan Sweet Potato.

 Haupia

 A Hawaiian dessert known to many as “Hawaiian coconut pudding,” Haupia is more bouncy and firm than traditional pudding.
-This creamy and refreshing dessert is made with only four primary ingredients: coconut milk, cornstarch, sugar and water, with vanilla or other flavorings added to taste.
+Traditionally made with coconut milk and Polynesian arrowroot (pia), modern recipes typically use cornstarch, sugar, and water as convenient substitutes.
 Rooted in indigenous Hawaiian cuisine, you’ll often see haupia as a dessert at luaus.
 You can also find modern variations at bakeries and cafes around the Hawaiian Islands with innovative adaptations of the classic, such as Malasadas (see above) filled with haupia, different flavors of haupia, and haupia layered onto pies and cakes.
+The chocolate haupia pie at Ted’s Bakery on Oahu’s North Shore is one of the most beloved desserts in all of Hawaii.

 More